GlastonburyC/RNAPath/README.md

 # RNAPath
 ## 1. Training

-RNAPath training requires patch features to represent WSIs, train/validation/test splits, a txt indicating the list of genes to be profiled (example in ./resources/gene_set_example.txt) and a csv file with the genes TPMs ().
+RNAPath training requires patch features to represent WSIs, train/validation/test splits, a txt indicating the list of genes to be profiled (example in ./resources/gene_set_example.txt) and a csv file with the genes TPMs (link to big files folder).
+The training script requires some arguments to be set:
+* tissue_code: alphanumeric code to indentify the tissue of interest
+* data_root_dir: main directory of patch features
+* split_dir: directory of splits (if not specified, it will be ./splits/RNAPath_{tissue_code})